dancer1325/mockk/README.md

 ### Annotations

+* allows
-You can use annotations to simplify the creation of mock objects:
+  * simplifying the creation of mock objects

 ```kotlin